K-Wojciechowski/CleanupForNotion/README.md

 * **AuthToken** (string, mandatory) — the Notion authentication token.
 See the [Setup in Notion](#setup-in-notion) section for details.
 * **StateFilePath** (string, optional) — the path to a file in which some plugins may persist state between runs.
 If not defined, some plugins may not work correctly.
 * **RunFrequency** (string, `"HH:MM:SS"`, optional) — the frequency of automated cleanups.
 Behavior depends on the deployment model.
-* **DryRun** (boolean, defaults to `false`) — if true, no actual changes will be made to the Notion databases (but checks will still be done and items that would have been deleted will be logged).
+* **DryRun** (boolean, defaults to `false`) — if true, no actual changes will be made to the Notion databases (but checks will still be done and items that would have been changed will be logged).

 ### Defining and configuring plugins